yiting0219/loopback-next/docs/spikes/2020-04-how-to-migrate-lb3-components.md

 ### Authentication & authorization

-21. Add a custom step to the default authentication/authorization sequence, so that we can compute additional information about the current user (e.g. groups the user belongs to).
+23. Add a custom step to the default LB3 authentication/authorization workflow, so that we can compute additional information about the current user (e.g. groups the user belongs to).

     _Note: I think this step could be replaced by lazy initialization, where the current user groups are computed on the first access and cached for subsequent use._

-22. A new role resolver (e.g. using groups), the app developer needs a way how to configure which models/repositories to use for role resolution.
+24. A new role resolver (e.g. using groups), the app developer needs a way how to configure which models/repositories to use for role resolution.

 ### Introspection

-9. Get a list of all models (entity classes) used by the application
+25. Get a list of all models (entity classes) used by the application

-10. Get definition of a given model (information about properties, relations, mixins, etc.)
+26. Get definition of a given model (information about properties, relations, mixins, etc.)

-11. Get a list of all remote methods (REST API endpoints) provided by a given model.
+27. Get a list of all remote methods (REST API endpoints) provided by a given model.

-12. Obtain a list of all REST endpoints provided by the application, including metadata about request parameters & response schema, and any other information necessary to configure reverse-proxy routing rules (Kong, nginx, etc.).
+28. Obtain a list of all REST endpoints provided by the application, including metadata about request parameters & response schema, and any other information necessary to configure reverse-proxy routing rules (Kong, nginx, etc.).